PJs

 Typed object handles

 Yesterday Dmitry Lomov and I had a discussion about the typed objects API.
 Much of the discussion revolved around the specific issue of handles.
 In this post I will summarize the issues we discussed and review the various design options.
-I’ll begin with a summary of what handles are and how they are used in current APIs; if this is familiar to you (cough Dave Herman cough) you may want to skip ahead to the section “Subtle points”.

 read more →